KiyomiDev0/Fetch-Github-Repositories/README.md

 # Fetch-Github-Repositories
-This is simple program that fetches repositories by the Username
+A simple app that fetches the repositories by a Github username

 Usage example: